 For the most spectacular views over Barcelona, trek to the top of Turó de la Rovira hill in the district of El Carmel.
 You’ll get a sweat on for sure, but seeing Barcelona laid out like a holiday brochure will be worth those aching limbs.

 Swap the strip-lit, sterile aisles of a Carrefour for a lively stroll down Europe’s biggest fresh food market, the Boqueria, which has been trading merrily for over 200 years.
 Prepare for this foodie mecca to leave you in a food coma after you’ve cooked up a feast with all the fresh produce you’re about to pick up.
+Or jam yourself into a free seat (if you can find one) at one of the bars to eat a spectacular snack or meal.
 Arrive hungry, leave happy!

 If you’re a sucker for a hidden gem, you’ll adore this little square near the centre.
 Behind this Baroque church’s lovely exterior lurks a rather sombre past.
 The façade was damaged by Italian bombing during the Spanish Civil War, killing 200 people, 30 refugee children among them.
 If you look closely, you can even make out the shrapnel damage.